Almond Flour Pancakes

 This post may contain affiliate links.
 See my disclosure policy.

 These thick, buttery almond flour pancakes are one of my family's favorite weekend breakfasts.
-They're gluten-free with only 1.7 grams of carbs per pancake!
+I've been making them for years, and they come out fluffy every time with only 1.7g net carbs per pancake.

 How to make pancakes with almond flour